enronarchive/enroncorp/README.md

 - You can submit bug reports to fpenroncorp at gmail dot com

 ## About the Enron Archive
 The Enron Archive aims to preserve the information about Enron Corp. and its activities worldwide before the company's eventual demise.
+For more information, visit https://archive.enroncorp.com